-For many owners, this is one of the reasons that the Husky breed is so appealing as they don’t have to worry about having guests coming to visit the home.
+For many owners, this is one of the reasons that the husky breed is so appealing, as they don’t have to worry about having guests come to visit the home.

 ‘Strong-natured’ is our polite way of saying that they are a very stubborn and independent breed that will more often than not do whatever they want.

 A good guard dog needs to be easily trainable to allow it to follow commands at any time.
-If it was to become aggressive towards someone who it shouldn’t be, it needs to able to listen to its owner and obey commands to stop.
+If it was to become aggressive towards someone who it shouldn’t be, it needs to be able to listen to its owner and obey commands to stop.

-This is a known weakness of the Husky breed as whilst they can be a very well-behaved breed, their obedience can falter at any time.
-If they for some reason do see a stranger as a threat, it can be difficult to change their minds.
+This is a known weakness of the husky breed as whilst they can be a very well-behaved breed; their obedience can falter at any time.
+If they, for some reason, do see a stranger as a threat, it can be difficult to change their minds.

-This shouldn’t come as a surprise by now but Huskies are not known for being an aggressive or dangerous breed.
-This is clearly a good thing for the majority of prospective owners as their kind natures are the reason so many fall in love with them.
+This shouldn’t come as a surprise by now, but huskies are not known for being an aggressive or dangerous breed.
+This is clearly a good thing for the majority of prospective owners, as their kind natures are the reason so many fall in love with them.

 When it comes to being a guard dog, however, a little bit of aggression is ideal.
 A guard dog needs to be scary to deter potential threats away from a property and needs to act on its aggression at the appropriate times.

-An intruder is highly unlikely to willingly provoke a guard dog meaning Huskies will show the same respect to them as they would to their owner.
+An intruder is highly unlikely to willingly provoke a guard dog meaning huskies will show the same respect to them as they would to their owner.

-The final reason on our list of why Huskies do not make good guard dogs is often overlooked – Huskies do not like to be left alone.
+The final reason on our list of why huskies do not make good guard dogs is often overlooked – huskies do not like to be left alone.

 Many people look into owning a guard dog as their property is frequently left empty, most commonly during working hours.
-As a result, a guard dog needs to happy to be left in the empty house so that their minds can stay focused and alert.
+As a result, a guard dog needs to be happy to be left in the empty house so that their minds can stay focused and alert.

 If they are stressed, their minds will not be focused on listening out for potential threats.
 It may lead to them eventually developing anxiety issues which are certainly not ideal for guard dogs.

-Whilst Huskies are undoubtedly not a good breed to make into guard dogs, they can be very effective watchdogs.
+Whilst huskies are undoubtedly not a good breed to make into guard dogs, they can be very effective watchdogs.

 The difference between a watchdog and a guard dog is that a watchdog is used to simply alert its owners to the presence of something or someone on the property.
 A guard dog, on the other hand, is expected to act on this presence and warn it off, even if its owner is not on the property with them.